-- 1. To the best of my knowledge, all the information contained in, or accompanying this Management Plan1 (use correct title of signed document) is complete, current and correct. - 2.
+- 1. To the best of my knowledge, all the information contained in, or accompanying this Management Plan (EPBC Offset Management Plan: Yallourn Coal Field Re-alignment Project EPBC 2008/4454) is complete, current and correct. - 2.
 I am duly authorised to sign this declaration on behalf of the approval holder. - 3.
 I am aware that: - a.
 Section 490 of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) makes it an offence for an approval holder to provide information in response to an approval condition where the person is reckless as to whether the information is false or misleading. - b.
 Section 491 of the EPBC Act makes it an offence for a person to provide information or documents to specified persons who are known by the person to be performing a duty or carrying out a function under the EPBC Act or the Environment Protection and Biodiversity Conservation Regulations 2000 (Cth) where the person knows the information or document is false or misleading. - c.
 The above offences are punishable on conviction by imprisonment, a fine or both.